 During his presidency, Barack Obama described rising economic inequality as “the defining challenge of our time.”
 But a growing number of scholars and journalists argue that rising inequality is in part a result of the Democratic Party’s diminishing fidelity to an egalitarian economic agenda and its embrace of neoliberalism.
 In this article, we assess the veracity of this claim through a content analysis of all national Democratic Party platforms issued since 1984.
 We find that broad assertions of Democratic retreat from economic equality are for the most part exaggerated.
 Specifically, we argue that Democrats’ support for egalitarian policies has been complex and varied over time, with a marked decline under the influence of the New Democrats in the 1990s followed by a significant resurgence thereafter.
 However, while party support for equalizing policies has rebounded overall, the extent of the party’s commitment to specific policies varies according to the purported deservingness of beneficiaries.
 Our findings have important implications for debates concerning Democratic Party change, the politics of inequality, and the policy agenda of the Joe Biden administration.

 Bernie Sanders lost the Democratic presidential nomination twice.
-But his “political revolution” continued through a progressive insurgent movement in the House of Representatives.
+But his “political revolution” continued through progressive insurgents in the House of Representatives.
 A few, like Alexandria Ocasio-Cortez and Jamaal Bowman, defeated incumbents in primaries, creating intraparty dynamics reminiscent of Tea Party candidates’ challenge to Republicans.
 Most progressive insurgents lost.
-This paper shows that despite this, insurgents pushed Democrats’ policy agenda in a social democratic direction.
+Despite this, insurgents pushed Democrats in a social democratic direction.
 How did the progressive insurgency influence Democrats’ policy agenda when most candidates lost?
 To answer, this paper develops a theory of insurgency and insurgent-driven party change.
-It empirically evaluates the theory’s main mechanisms—insurgent electoral turnover, incumbent policy accommodation, and party pushback—via causal and descriptive quantitative analysis of original campaign, Twitter, and cosponsorship datasets and qualitative analysis of interviews with 42 candidates.
-It finds that progressive insurgents achieved moderate turnover.
+It evaluates theoretical mechanisms—insurgent electoral turnover, incumbent policy accommodation, and party pushback—via causal and descriptive quantitative analysis of original campaign, Twitter, and cosponsorship datasets and qualitative analysis of 42 candidate interviews.
+It finds that progressive insurgents effected moderate turnover.
 Democrats minimally rhetorically accommodated insurgent policies and moderately legislatively accommodated them.
-Incumbents who faced insurgent primary challenges increased their accommodation significantly.
-Once primaried, their accommodation increased by 70-160% of Democrats’ rhetorical average and 20-75% of Democrats’ legislative average.
-Party financial and statutory pushback varied in intensity.
-Contributing to scholarship on political movements, primary challenges, and party change, this is the first systematic, mixed-method study of the post-Sanders progressives and their influence within the Democratic Party.
+Incumbents who faced insurgent primary challenges significantly increased their accommodation.
+Once primaried, their accommodation was 70-160% higher than Democrats’ rhetorical average and 20-75% higher than Democrats’ legislative average.
+Party financial and statutory pushback varied.
+Contributing to scholarship on political movements, primary challenges, and party change, this is the first systematic, mixed-method study of the post-Sanders progressives and their influence on Democrats.

 The intensifying housing crisis in America is disproportionately impacting the nation's biggest metropolitan areas.
 At the same time, the Democratic electoral coalition has dominated these metros, as Democratic politicians have increasingly won support from affluent, educated urban and suburban homeowners.
 These interacting dynamics have produced a wide gulf of housing wealth and economic precarity between Democratic renters and homeowners.
 Given the power of shared partisanship in American politics, does this economic divide among Democratic voters translate into policy and candidate preference differences in the coalition?
 We argue that, indeed, Democratic renters are far more likely than homeowners to favor more aggressive state intervention to mitigate inequality.
 Specifically, we show that Democratic renters are often more likely than homeowners to support the most left-leaning presidential candidate and redistributive housing policies.
 Democratic renters are more likely to intensely prefer more public housing but only mildly more supportive of non-housing redistribution.
 To support these claims, we analyze an array of survey data, including from a 2020 ballot proposition and original data measuring preference intensity.
 These findings carry implications for the contemporary politics of metro-area housing, the Democratic Party politics of redistribution, and the interaction of economic interests and political identities.

-4. Jacob S. Hacker, Amelia Malpas, and Paul Pierson, "Stronger Together: The Unexpected Resilience of America's Democratic Party," working paper.
+1. Jacob S. Hacker, Amelia Malpas, and Paul Pierson, "Fork in the Road: The Developmental Divergence of the Democratic and Republican Parties," working paper.
 (Presentations: APSA 2023.)

 Recent decades have been a slow-moving crisis for parties of the center-left.
 Yet America’s Democratic Party, the largest center-left party in the rich world, has remained strikingly robust.
 In particular, it has successfully managed the intra-party fragmentation that can plague center-left parties in majoritarian systems, where safe urban districts pull the center left away from the median voter.
 More unexpected—and more important, given the stakes as Republicans have increasingly embraced authoritarianism—Democrats have managed the centrifugal pressures created by their left flank better than Republicans have managed those created by their right flank.
 In this paper, we seek to understand why.
 The contrast cannot easily be explained by macro-institutions like majoritarian elections that affect both parties.
 Indeed, the non-urban-based Republicans should be less prone to such pressures given the more efficient geographic distribution of their voters.
 Instead, we emphasize the strongly asymmetric character of the parties’ trajectories over the past three decades due to the self-reinforcing interplay of voters, elites, and allied media.
 These differing developmental pathways have helped foster and reinforce two distinct strategic orientations within the Democratic Party.
 The first is a broad wariness among party elites (and, to a lesser extent, voters) of succumbing to the electoral risks faced by a metro-based party—a strategic response that we call the “paradox of disadvantage.”
 The second distinctive orientation is a much greater commitment to lawmaking to achieve party aims, which we call Democrats’ “imperative of governance.”
 Thus, party elites within each party now face fundamentally different incentive structures—one that strengthens moderate forces in the case of Democrats and reinforces the right wing in the case of Republicans.
 Democrats offer unique insight into the crisis of the center-left in part because they have responded to the real disadvantages they face with a “big tent” approach notably lacking on the other partisan side.

-2. Jacob S. Hacker, Amelia Malpas, Paul Pierson, and Eric Scheuch, "Metro Consciousness: The Knowledge Economy and the Changing Geography of the Democratic Party," paper in progress.
+2. Jacob S. Hacker, Lucas Kreuzer, Amelia Malpas, Paul Pierson, and Eric Scheuch, "Metro Consciousness: The Knowledge Economy and the Changing Geography of the Democratic Party," paper in progress.
 (Presentations: APSA 2024.)